Intrinsic Finite Element Error Analysis on Manifolds with Regge Metrics, with Application to Calculating Connection Forms: Calculation of Connection Forms as a Hodge-Laplace Problem

 \section{Calculation of Connection Forms as a Hodge-Laplace Problem}

-As an application of the geometric methods developed in the previous sections of this paper to solve a geometric problem, we will approximate the connection 1-form $\alpha$ associated to a special frame field $(e_1,e_2)$ on a closed 2-dimensional disc with a smooth Riemannian metric, called $(M,g)$.
-Specifically, we wish to approximate $\alpha = A^1_2 := \iprod{\nabla_\_ e_2, e_1}$.
+As an application of the geometric methods developed in the previous sections of this paper to solve a geometric problem, we will approximate the connection 1-form $\alpha$ associated to a special frame field $(e_1,e_2)$ on a simply connected 2-dimensional manifold {with corners equipped} with a smooth Riemannian metric, called $(M,g)$.
+Specifically, we wish to approximate $\alpha = A^1_2 := \iprod{\nabla e_2, e_1}$.
 We want the frame field to have the property that $\delta \alpha = 0$.
 In fact, we require an even stronger property, that $\alpha = \delta \omega$ for some 2-form $\omega$.